 AfterWARd: The Revolutionary Veterans Who Built America

-Presented in a 5,000-square-foot exhibition gallery, “AfterWARd” will explore these historical figures as veterans, allowing visitors to make connections with the lives of soldiers and veterans, past and present.
+“AfterWARd,” presented in a 5,000-square-foot special exhibition gallery, will explore these historical figures as veterans, allowing visitors to make connections with the lives of soldiers and veterans, past and present.

-Using artifacts, illustrations, short films and interactives, the special exhibition will explore Charles Cornwallis’ post-Revolution campaigns in India and George Washington’s visions for a new nation.
-Visitors will discover Henry Knox’s work as a key founder of the Society of the Cincinnati, the nation’s first veteran organization, and learn about Alexander Hamilton’s post-war life as an influential statesman who championed the still on-going debate about the role of government in everyday life.
-The exhibition also will examine James Lafayette’s fight for his own liberty from slavery after risking his life for the liberty of his country, and the Marquis de Lafayette’s undying role as the hero of two worlds and two generations, which culminated in his 1824-1825 “Farewell Tour” of the United States of America.
-The exhibition also will feature artifacts selected to illustrate Revolutionary War veterans’ continued influence today, such as objects related to the Lafayette Escadrille active during World War I.
+Using artifacts, illustrations, short films and interactives, the special exhibition will examine Charles Cornwallis’ post-Revolution campaigns in India and George Washington’s visions for a new nation.
+Visitors will discover Henry Knox’s work as a key founder of the Society of the Cincinnati, the nation’s first veteran organization, and learn about Alexander Hamilton’s post-war life as an influential statesman who championed the still ongoing debate about the role of government in everyday life.

-The special exhibition will conclude with an interactive “Legacy Wall,” a multimedia display featuring stories and images of veterans from all eras of American history.
-Visitors will be invited to add their own personal stories to the wall, leaving their own personal connection to the veterans at Yorktown.
+An interactive “Legacy Wall,” a multimedia display featuring stories and images of veterans from all eras of American history, will encourage visitors to add their own stories to the wall, leaving their own personal connection to the veterans at Yorktown.

 ‘AfterWARd’ Special Programs

 In addition, a variety of special programs and public lectures will be presented in conjunction with the special exhibition: